Chevalier de Clavières: Biography

 Kerhué joined the Navy as a Garde-Marine on 7 October 1756.
 He was promoted to Lieutenant on 4 April 1777.

 In 1778, he served as first officer on the 74-gun Hector, part of the fleet under Admiral d'Estaing.

 He commanded the 74-gun Argonaute in the Cuddalore on 20 June 1783.
 Suffren was pleased with his performance and recommended him for a 1000-livre pension.

-After the war, he was amongst the captains that Suffren recommended for promotion He received a 600-livre pension in recognition of his service.
+After the war, he was amongst the captains who Suffren recommended for promotion.
+He received a 600-livre pension in recognition of his service.